Mohitoo6/Meesho-sales-analysis/README.md

 ---

-This project highlights the potential for data-driven strategies to optimize sales and operational processes, driving better customer experiences and revenue growth for Meesho Forward.
+This project highlights the potential for data-driven strategies to optimize sales and operational processes, driving better customer experiences and revenue growth for Meesho.